 In London the drivers are all licensed.
-No man can go upon the streets in charge of omnibus, hanpocket.
-If he gets into trouble once "Father did come for us, and we through his own fault, he is fined license is taken away from him and he is never allowed to drive again are required to pass a civil service examination in actual driving.
+No man can go upon the streets in charge of omnibus, hansom or cab without a license in his pocket.
+If he gets into trouble once through his own fault, he is fined and warned.
+The second time his license is taken away from him and he is never allowed to drive again on the streets of London.
+Before drivers are given their licenses they are required to pass a civil service examination in actual driving.
 They are taken into a yard where there are many posts set up in the pavement and required to drive in and around these obstacles.
 They are asked what street they would take in order to go from one place to another at 10 o'clock in the morning, at 1 in the afternoon and at 4 o'clock.
-Unless they are able to tell the best routes all over the city at various times of the day - indicating the thoroughfares which are least congested as the traffic shifts and changes-they get no license.-Walter Wellman in Chicago Times-Her-
+Unless they are able to tell the best routes all over the city at various times of the day - indicating the thoroughfares which are least congested as the traffic shifts and changes-they get no license .-- Walter Wellman in Chicago Times-Her-

-"I don't know about the feasibili-
+Indisputable.
+"I don't know about the feasibility of the single tax."

-"Why, man, it covers the whole ground."-Indianapolis Journal.
+"Why, man, it covers the whole ground,"-Indianapolis Journal.